ncbi-nlp/MedCalc-Bench/READMe.md

 ## MedCalc-Bench Dataset

-To download the MedCalc-Bench Dataset CSV, either download the file, , from in this repository or from HuggingFace at .
+To download the MedCalc-Bench Dataset CSV, either download the file, test_data.csv, from in this repository or from HuggingFace at https://huggingface.co/datasets/ncbi/MedCalc-Bench.